giuliohome/rust-rocket-playground/README.md

 ## Scope

+This repository is a Rust playground with an Android CLI submodule.

-This is a playground.
-Check out my [doc-manager](https://github.com/giuliohome-org/doc-manager) repo for a complete Rust-React application example.
+Check out my [doc-manager](https://github.com/giuliohome-org/doc-manager) repo for a complete Rust-React application example instead.

 ## Containerization